Fatwood is a great alternative to commercial firestarters and more effective than many other natural firelighters, like dry grass or kindling.

 Both the sap and resin contain high concentrations of natural turpentine, which is highly flammable.
 So, if you’re trying to figure out how to start a fire without matches or a lighter, using fatwood is one of the most effective approaches.

-Even when there’s snow on the ground, the pine tree stump will remain dry so, you can start a fire with fatwood even in the depths of winter.
+Even when snow is on the ground, the pine tree stump will remain dry, so you can start a fire with fatwood even in the depths of winter.

 That is, assuming you can find it in the first place.

 A pine tree that’s died naturally provides a better source of fatwood than one that’s been chopped down.
 This is because a dead tree will remain standing longer than a harvested one, impregnating the trunk with a higher concentration of sap or resin.

 How Will I Know It When I See It?